 After a liver transplant for liver cancer

 After your liver transplant, you wake up in the intensive care unit.
-You usually move back to the ward within a day or so.
+You usually move back to the ward after a few days.

 In intensive care you have one to one nursing care.
-Your surgeon and anaesthetist review you regularly and watch your progress closely.
+Your transplant team review you regularly and watch your progress closely.

 These units are busy and often noisy places that some people find strange and disorientating.
 You'll feel drowsy because of the anaesthetic and painkillers.